 "I stay here in your time more than I'm home, you know," she pointed out reasonably.

-"That's because we had to find the shards of the Shikon no Tama---the Sacred Jewel?
+"That's because we had to find the Shikon no Kakera.
+You remember, the shards of the Sacred Jewel?
 The one you broke?"

 Kagome glared up at him as her cheeks reddened at his blatant reminder.
 "I know I broke it, InuYasha.
 You don't really have to remind me."